 One in four 20-year-olds will become disabled before reaching retirement age.
 You should consider supplementing your current disability insurance policy if you:

-Only have disability coverage through work.
-Group disability is affordable and easy to get, but if you leave your job you lose the policy.
-You may be able to buy supplemental coverage through your employer (also known as voluntary disability coverage), but make sure you get to keep the coverage if you leave your job before considering the option.
+Only have disability coverage through work: Group disability is affordable and easy to get, but if you leave your job you lose the policy.
+You may be able to buy supplemental coverage through your employer (voluntary disability coverage), but make sure you get to keep the coverage if you leave your job before considering this option.

-A private long-term disability (LTD) policy is the best option for most people.
-A LTD policy can be customized and stays with you even if you change jobs.
+Supplemental long-term disability insurance is the best option for most people.
+A long-term disability policy can be customized and stays with you even if you change jobs.

-Most people who need supplemental disability insurance have one of the following plans:
+Most people who need supplemental disability insurance have one of the following types of insurance:

 Group disability insurance: Many employer plans cover up to 60% of your income, but that 60% payment is taxed if your company covers any of your premiums.

-State disability insurance: California, Hawaii, New Jersey, New York, Rhode Island, and Puerto Rico all have state-sponsored disability insurance.
+State disability insurance: California, Hawaii, New Jersey, New York, Rhode Island, and Puerto Rico all provide temporary disability insurance.
 The benefits available vary by location.

 The gap between your existing coverage and your monthly expenses (including housing, food, childcare, recurring bills, and debt payments) is how much supplemental disability insurance you need.
 For example, if your monthly expenses are $3,000 and your employer offers $1,500 a month in disability insurance, you'll ideally need $1,500 in supplemental coverage.